pjsoto/U-net-Change-Detection/README.md

 2- Tensorflow 1.14.0

 # Train and Test
 To run the training and testing stages execute python Main_Script_Executor_Tr_ARO_Ts_ARO_APA_CMA.py.
 From such a script, all main functions will be executed.
 Specifically, in this case, the code is prepared to train the classifier on Amazon-RO and test in Amazon-RO, Amazon-PA, and Cerrado-MA.
+In each region, metrics computations are performed attending only to a threshold equal to 0.5 as well as for different values varying between 1 to 0, aiming at computing Precision vs Recall curves.

 # References
 [1]Ronneberger, Olaf; Fischer, Philipp; Brox, Thomas (2015).
 "U-Net: Convolutional Networks for Biomedical Image Segmentation". arXiv:1505.04597 [cs.CV].